DinMo

 • Embedded: A solution that allows data sharing with external clients and partners.
 The main objective is to enrich your data base with third-party data, to boost signals and matching rate.

-Alternatives to Census
+Alternatives to Fivetran Activation (Census)

 👉🏼 In this article, we compare the best-known CDP solutions and look at their key differentiators so you can make an informed choice for your business.